theidealist101/subnodeica/DOCS.md

         * The purpose of this is to imitate the torn-up character of parts of the Safe Shallows and Kelp Forest, compared to the relative smoothness of deeper biomes.
     * Plans for later:
         * Kelp trenches in the shallows?
 Ridges and trenches in the grasslands?
-        * Small tunnel caves and larger caverns with biomes
+        * Larger caverns with biomes
         * Likely a fourth level at -300, for the deepest biomes like the grand reef
         * Mountain noise for the mountains biome, with chance of protruding above water and making an island
         * Large scale 3D noise which would carve out parts of cliffs and stuff